UltraEngine/Documentation/Lua/CreateInterface.md

 ## Example

-Four examples are shown below to demonstrate different types of programs you can create.
+Three examples are shown below to demonstrate different types of programs you can create.

 The first example shows how to create an interface directly on a window for an event-based desktop application.